 - To calculate {Weighted Non-Admitted Patient Service Events}, unweighted non-admitted patient service events are multiplied by their corresponding WAUs.
-WAUs are applied to each service event based on the Tier 2 clinic type, adjustments relating to, for example, Indigenous status, and whether the clinic is multidisciplinary, patient remoteness, the hospital remoteness level and whether the patient was treated at a paediatric hospital. - The definitions of the Tier 2 clinic categories (Non-Admitted Services Classification) are available from https://www.ihacpa.gov.au. - Non-admitted activity at Kwinana Community Health Centre is reported under Rockingham General Hospital.
+WAUs are applied to each service event based on the Tier 2 clinic type and adjustments relating to, for example, Indigenous status, and whether the clinic is multidisciplinary, patient remoteness, the hospital remoteness level and whether the patient was treated at a paediatric hospital. - This indicator includes all public ABF-funded nonadmitted activity purchased from HSPs, as per their Service Agreements.
+It does not include: